-Little Hands has a high staff to child ratio, so parents can discuss their child at the beginnings and ends of sessions, or by telephone if preferred.
-Staff will add these discussions to the child's Tapestry Profile if appropriate.
-Also, parents can make appointments to see a member of staff without their child present at a mutually convenient time.
+Little Hands has a high staff to child ratio, so parents can discuss their child at the beginnings and ends of sessions, or by telephone.
+Staff can add these discussions to the child's Tapestry Profile if appropriate.
+Also, parents can make appointments to speak to a member of staff without their child present at a mutually convenient time.

-Parents can complete "A bit About Me" sheets which may be used by parents and nursery to supplement the daily communication and they can also share and upload information, photographs, and videos to their children's Tapestry profiles.
+Parents can upload information, photographs, and videos to their children's Tapestry profiles.
 This is a two-way system and parents are encouraged to share developmental milestones, exciting events, changes in routine etc. This is particularly useful for working parents who may miss the verbal feedback with staff at the end of sessions.